mborcari/stock-microservices/README.md

 **Stack of project:**

-- Use pyenv and virtualenv for management environment;
+- Pyenv and virtualenv for management environment;
 - Docker and Docker-compose;
-- Django, DjangoRest, Postgre, Pike, RabbitMq;
+- Django, DjangoRest, Postgres, Pike, RabbitMq;

 You will need install git, heroku and docker CLI.